slamora/brackets-wiki/Research:-Multiple-cursors-and-selections.md

 Arrow key (multiple cursors only) | Default |
 Arrow key (multiple selections) | Collapse selection in direction of arrow | Note: In the case of up/down arrow, Ace and Sublime also apply the navigation (even in the single selection case), whereas CM just collapses the selection.
 I think keeping the CM behavior is fine.
 Shift-arrow key | Default (extend each selection in direction of arrow; merge selections that collide) |
-Shift-Cmd-arrow key (Mac)/Shift-Alt-arrow key, Shift-Home/End (Win) | Default (extend each selection to end of its line) | Note: on Win, Sublime maps Alt-arrow to move by word, not end of line
+Shift-Cmd-Right/Left (Mac)/Shift-Alt-Right/Left key, Shift-Home/End (Win) | Default (extend each selection to end of its line) | Note: on Win, Sublime maps Alt-arrow to move by word, not end of line
-Shift-Alt-arrow key (Mac)/Shift-Ctrl-arrow key (Win) | Default (extend each selection by word; merge selections that collide) |
+Shift-Alt-Right/Left (Mac)/Shift-Ctrl-Right/Left (Win) | Default (extend each selection by word; merge selections that collide) |
 Page up/down | Do page up/down and collapse selection to single cursor | Note: on Win, CMv4 currently collapses selection only, but this is true for single select as well.
 This also happens in CMv3 -- introduced in Sprint 36.
 [See issue #6811](https://github.com/adobe/brackets/issues/6811).
 **Edits** | |
 Typing: multiple cursors/selections | Default (delete selection if any, then insert typed char) |